2024 United States state legislative elections

 The 2024 United States state legislative elections were held on November 5, 2024, for 85 state legislative chambers in 44 states.
 Across the fifty states, approximately 65 percent of all upper house seats and 85 percent of all lower house seats were up for election.
 Nine legislative chambers in the five permanently inhabited U.S. territories and the federal district of Washington, D.C., also held elections.
 The elections take place concurrently with several other federal, state, and local elections, including the presidential election, U.S. Senate elections, U.S. House elections, and gubernatorial elections.

 Prior to the election, Republicans controlled 56 legislative chambers, while Democrats controlled 41.
 Both chambers of the Alaska Legislature were controlled by bipartisan coalitions.
 The states of Arizona, Michigan, Minnesota, New Hampshire, and Pennsylvania were expected to hold the most competitive elections for legislative control.
 Additionally, court-ordered redistricting in Wisconsin was expected to lead to Democratic gains in both chambers of the Wisconsin Legislature.
 Favorable redistricting from Montana's independent redistricting commission was also expected to lead to Democratic gains in that state.

-Despite Republican nominee Donald Trump's victory in the presidential election, Republicans made very modest gains in state legislative chambers across the country, flipping one chamber and forcing a tie in another.
+Despite Republican nominee Donald Trump's victory in the presidential election, Republicans made very modest gains in state legislative chambers across the country, flipping only one chamber and forcing a tie in another.